 Canned salmon is a great way to get more fish in your diet- with a lower level of mercury than other types.
 Canned salmon can be used in place of canned tuna in most recipes and is a great source of healthy fat, protein and calcium.

 Sure, everyone knows vinegar has health benefits, but did you know it can make a flavorful addition to almost any dish?
 Vinegar has shown benefits related to blood pressure, lipid levels, and helping to minimize glucose level spikes.

 It's easy to find a wide range of flavored and balsamic vinegars or you can make your own herb infused vinegar.
 Count pickled foods in under the vinegar "umbrella" as they contain vinegar also.

 Studies have shown nuts may help lower glucose and lipid levels in people with type 2 diabetes.
-Nuts can be roasted for a snack, ground and used as a coating for meats, salad topping, nut butters, etc. Remember to monitor your serving size as nuts are a concentrated source of calories.
+Nuts can be roasted for a snack, ground and used as a coating for fish and meats, salad topping, nut butters, etc. Remember to monitor your serving size as nuts are a concentrated source of calories.

 Here's a list of 45 calorie nut servings:

 - 10 Minute Avocado Tortilla Pizza